Inviting a consultant into your business is a big commitment. Even more so if a whole gang arrive together.

 Having a conversation beforehand about the amount of work, time or access they need from you will ensure the new working relationship gets off to the best start.

 Joining the dots

-You began you business with a passion for something.
-It’s a rare few for whom this passion related to data-capture and reporting.
+You began your business with a passion for something.
+It’s a rare few for whom this passion is related to data capture and reporting.
 So your reporting and operating systems may well have evolved alongside your business with extra functionality being bolted on as the need arose.

 You may not have “one source of truth” for all of your data.
 Often the original business system will have been ‘augmented’ over the years.
 And now it is so embedded that no one dares try to integrate it properly or press the delete key.

 Your sales team may have differing records to production or marketing.
 And requests for data from consultants can cause much arm-wrestling and debate as to the legitimacy of each source.

 You will avoid this by collating as much as you can beforehand or agreeing on which data is the most reliable to use as a start point.
 You know exactly how to navigate this tangle and arrive at either the truth or a reasonable approximation.
 Consultants won’t.

 Consultants ask pesky questions.
 About your data, your sources, the credibility of your numbers, your systems, people and ultimately even your decisions.